bright/bright.github.io/_posts/2015-10-19-desymbolicate-crash-reports.md

 What it means for me is that I can just download respective ipa and dSYM files from Hockeyapp, run **desym** with memory address from the crash log and see the faulty line right away without manual files juggling.

+*This article is available at [a new location](https://brightinventions.pl/blog/desymbolicate-crash-reports)*